jim10564/CS343-Backend/README.md

 Open browser to `http://localhost:10001/api-docs` to view interactive documentation.

-View logs:
+View the logs...

 ```
 ./project logs
 ```

-Stop the server:
+Stop the server...

 ```
 ./project stop